EU AI Act

 Classify

 Inventory your AI systems and map each to the correct Annex III risk category.
 Identify provider vs. deployer obligations.
-Determine conformity assessment pathway.
+Identify which conformity assessment pathway applies under Article 43 (provider's responsibility — informational only).

 Gap Analysis